aws-samples/aws-car-angle-blog/README.md

 You can explore the source code, contained in the app directory.
 Further unit tests are included and can be run through:
-**Before you do so, edit your car_positioning/tests/unit/car_angle_stack_test.py and provide the appropriate AWS account and region.**
+**Before you do so, edit your car_positioning/tests/unit/car_angle_stack_test.py and provide the appropriate and unique bucket name.**
+Ensure that the stack is deployed from an environment with Docker installed and running at the time of execution.

 ```
 $ pytest